Broker Vs Mortgage Lender | Knowledge is Power

 What is a Mortgage Broker?

-A mortgage broker acts as an intermediary who brokers mortgage loans for individuals or businesses.
+A mortgage broker is an intermediary who brokers mortgage loans for individuals or businesses.
 Traditionally, banks and other lending institutions have sold their own products.

 As an analysis, a mortgage broker guides you through the intricate UK mortgage market like a travel agent.
 They pretty much do everything for you, with the one expectation being that you relax.
 These experienced advisers link you with potential lenders without providing loans themselves.
 Imagine them as personal shoppers in a shopping centre, well-versed in what shop has the best deals and offers available; your very own Martin Lewis.